Internet-Draft Rego Policy in OAuth March 2026

 9.1.
 Policy Injection

-Rego policies submitted by clients are executable code.
-The AS MUST:
+Rego policies submitted by clients are evaluable policy definitions.
+Although Rego is declarative and guarantees termination, the AS MUST:

 • Validate policy syntax before registration;

-• Limit policy execution time and resource usage;
+• Limit policy evaluation time and resource usage;

 • Restrict dangerous built-in functions (e.g., http.send).